 Appropriate position sizing represents one of the most important components in the successful management of the funds deposited in a forex trading account.
 Position sizing is used by pro-traders to increase their profits in winning trades, and reduce their losses on losing trades.

-Some traders prefer to determine their trade amounts as a percentage relative to the amount of funds remaining in their trading account in order to conserve capital.
+Some traders prefer to determine their trade amounts as a percentage relative to the number of funds remaining in their trading account in order to conserve capital.
 Other traders might use the expected risk-reward ratio on trade to determine what size of a position they should take, with those trades for which they expect a greater reward for a given risk unit being taken in larger amounts.
 Still, other traders might trade in a fixed amount or number of lots.
 All of these position sizing strategies can be used effectively to manage your money when trading forex, so choose one and apply it consistently.

 Don’t Trade Based on Emotions

 Moving stop-losses once a trade is already open, exiting early from a profitable trade or simply using too much leverage to increase potential profits are usual mistakes that happen once traders let emotions manage their trades.
 If you do your analysis right, have confidence in your entry and exit levels and let the market determine if you were right or wrong.